Pair production due to an electric field in 1+1 dimensions and the validity of the semiclassical approximation: Numerical Results

-\subsubsection{Massive Spin $\frac{1}{2}$ Field}
+\subsubsection{Massive spin-$\frac{1}{2}$ field}

-We next study the relationship between the behavior of $R_Q$, the mass of the spin $\frac{1}{2}$ field, and the value of $E_0$ in~\eqref{Jclass}.
+We next study the relationship between the behavior of $R_Q$, the mass of the spin $\frac{1}{2}$ field, and the value of $E_0$ in Eq.~\eqref{Jclass}.
 As illustrated in our numerical results below, the most important effect on $R_Q$ comes from the size of the dimensionless quantity $\frac{q E_0}{m^2}$.
 We distinguish between three different cases: (i) $\frac{q E_0}{m^2} \gg 1$ in which the mass is relatively small compared to the electric field and there is a lot of particle production, (ii) the intermediate case $\frac{q E_0}{m^2} \sim 1$ where there is a significant amount of particle production, and (iii) $\frac{q E_0}{m^2} \ll 1$ in which the mass is relatively large compared to the electric field and there is very little particle production.

-The beginning of the transition from intermediate to large effective masses is shown in Fig.~\ref{fig:large-m-fermion}, where various quantities such as the electric field are plotted for $E_0/q=1$ and $\frac{m^2}{q^2}=1$ and $\frac{m^2}{q^2}=2$.
-As expected, the amount of particle production that occurs decreases significantly as $\frac{q E_0}{m^2}$ decreases and thus the effective mass increases.
+The beginning of the transition from intermediate to large effective masses is shown in Fig.~\ref{fig:large-m-fermion} where various quantities, such as the electric field, are plotted for $E_0/q=1$ and $\frac{m^2}{q^2}=1$ and $\frac{m^2}{q^2}=2$.
+As expected, the amount of particle production that occurs decreases significantly as $\frac{q E_0}{m^2}$ decreases and thus as the effective mass increases.
 Note that the time scale on which backreaction effects occur increases significantly with an increase in the effective mass.

-In the very large mass limit $\frac{q E_0}{m^2} \to 0$ the electric field will not have enough energy to create particles, so one expects that $\langle J_Q \rangle_{ren} \to 0$ and $ E \to E_c$.
+In the very-large-mass limit $\frac{q E_0}{m^2} \to 0$, the electric field will not have enough energy to create particles, so one expects that $\langle J_Q \rangle_{\rm ren} \to 0$ and $ E \to E_C$.
 This is in agreement with the decoupling theorem in perturbative quantum field theory \cite{APtheorem}.
-Heavy masses decouple in the low energy description of the theory, which in this case is purely classical electrodynamics for $m^2 \to \infty$, with $E_0$ fixed.
+Heavy masses decouple in the low-energy description of the theory, which in this case is purely classical electrodynamics for $m^2 \to \infty$, with $E_0$ fixed.